SonnyK33/obsidian/Tranches.md

 			- 90% chance of no hits to the equity tranche so less risk for the equity tranche
 - high correlation makes senior tranches more risky because if one credit defaults, likely to have more defaults, and hence likelier to hit the senior tranche

+Implied Correlation
+- correlation determines how expected loss is distributed through the tranches
+	- expected loss = spread x duration
+	- e.g. 2yr expected loss = 2 x 330bps = ~6.6%

 Convexity
+- long risk in equity tranche (delta hedged) is positively convex because you'll make more on a tightening and lose less in a widening than the delta-adjusted position in the index
+	- so long risk equity + short risk delta adjusted index will be positive MtM for large moves
+	- PnL looks like a straddle
+	- still have JtD risk
+- long risk in senior tranches is negatively convex
+	- as spreads widen, the equity tranche quickly exhausts (hence positively convex) but more risk shifts to more senior tranches
 - short risk senior tranches are positively convex (i.e. owning protection on senior tranche)
 	- at inception, the spread on senior tranche is compensating for risk of rising spreads not JTD (as equity tranche has to absorb those first)
 	- as spreads widen though, an increasing amount of expected losses are expected to be borne by senior tranche (as equity tranche will be exhausted)
 	- hence the tranche becomes riskier to the downside as spreads widen
+- long/short convexity depends on where the expected losses on the index are
+	- tranches, whose attachment point is above the current expected loss (spread x duration), will be positively convex (for owners/short risk)
+	- tranches below the attachment point will be positively convex for long risk (sellers)
+- in general, if you're below the expected loss threshold you're equity-like, and if you're long-risk, you are:
+	- positively convex to spread movements
+	- long correlation / short dispersion
+	- long theta
+	- short JTD
+- if you're above the threshold, you're senior like, with the opposite relationships to convexity and correlation
+- can calculate an implied correlation from tranche pricing - is an analogue to implied vol for options

 Trades
 - senior tranche may give best mark to market on spread widening per unit of premium due to convexity (vs equity tranche or index)